Text Message Interview Tips for Job Seekers

 A recruiter’s cell phone has become an integral part of their daily toolbox.
 But texting can also occur in a web based environment using online software like Emissary.
 Our dashboard lets recruiters sends and store all text communications using a phone number.

 - Text Interviews Help Speed of Hire – because most job seekers have their phones nearby, recruiters can quickly use texting to schedule their meetings beyond normal business hours.
 Getting a text from a recruiter at 7 or 8pm will only grow over time.
-Text interviews also offers privacy.
+Text message interviews also offers privacy.
 There’s no chance being overheard like on a phone screen.

 - Stress Reducing Concept – Typical face to face interviewing can cause a great deal of stress among job applicants.
 Texting eliminates the pressure of having to rush to an interview.
 This leaves the job seeker free from these burdens and lets them answer questions in a relaxed atmosphere, wherever they may be.

-- Reduced Interview Bias – text interview has the ability to reduce or minimize bias in the hiring process.
+- Reduced Interview Bias – a text message interview has the ability to reduce or minimize bias in the hiring process.
 There’s no voice, body language or other visual cues for the interviewer to pick up on.
 This redacted form of communication is the perfect way to avoid bias.

 - Permanent and Searchable – a text interview can be stored and searched through by recruiters and hiring managers making it a good permanent storage tool for what was said.
 Answers can be reviewed at the click of a button.
 This could also help minimize potential legal issues down the road.

 There are several variations for how a text message interview can take place.
 From Asynchronous to synchronous, lets take a look at how they happen.